AlexBlair42/ProgrammingCompApp/README.md

 # ProgrammingCompApp
-Application for a programming competition at Whitworth This program will read in a list from a text file that is for Black Friday shopping.
+Application for a programming competition at Whitworth University.
+This program will read in a list from a text file that is for Black Friday shopping.
 Each shopping item will be attached to a priority.
 The list will be organized based on the priority in descending order.